avuko/kathe/README.md

 ```

-And if you visit http://localhost:8000/kathe/, you should see something like this:
+And if you visit https://localhost/kathe/ (alternatively: http://localhost:8000/kathe), you should see something like this:

 ![Initial View](readme_initialview.png)

 If anything goes wrong (like the "500" error code in this screen-shot), hovering over the HTTP response code will tell you what.
 Clicking it will take you to the page throwing the error.
 In this case, "`dbtimestamp`" doesn't exist yet because the datastore is empty, so there's your error.
-If you do have some data in your `kathe` system, it should look like this if your search is successful:
+If you *do* have some data in your `kathe` system, it should look like this if your search is successful:

 ![example with APT28 malware (source: HybridAnalysis)](readme_initialview_200.png)

 If you click the HTTP 200 code, it will open a new tab for you to the successful response that generated the graph.
 I found this sometimes comes in handy.

+For what *kathe* is, how it works and why I bothered building it, I kindly refer you to [My slides for Bsides Cymru 2019](bsides_cymru_kathe.pdf).

 ### `kathe-cli.py`